mrchantey/beet/docs/src/concepts.md

 Actions are simply a combination of a `Component` and a `System`.
 They are the single primitive from which all behaviors are built, whether modifying the world or the behavior graph.

-For the goal of modularity they are usually very simple, for example `Translate` and `SucceedInDuration` could be combined to create a `Translate For Duration` behavior.
+For the goal of modularity they are usually very simple, for example `Translate` and `InsertInDuration<RunResult>` could be combined to create a `Translate For Duration` behavior.

 ## Terminology